For years, environmentalists have urged us to travel less. But what if the solution is actually to travel more?

 Making the Case For Travel

-It's a strange time to be writing this.
-Over 1.4 billion people can't leave their homes, if they have them.
-And it's Earth Day, a day when travel twirls its moustache and swooshes its cloak as the villain intent on ruining us all.
+Yet it is, once more, Earth Day, a day when travel twirls its moustache and swooshes its cloak as the villain intent on ruining us all.

 The standard response is to wring our hands and promise to do better.
 Which means?
 We vow to travel less.